Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Alaska Fairbanks was 69.7%.
+As reported in 2025, the freshman retention rate for University of Alaska Fairbanks was 74.1%, indicative of the exceptional educational experience and supportive environment at this school.

 The graduation rate is another indicator to take into account.
 It reflects the proportion of students who obtain their degrees within the expected timeframe.
-At this school, the rate of students graduating within six years is 41%.
+At this academic institution, the proportion of students graduating in six years is 39%.

 Student Body